Cell Dynamics: Host-Pathogen Interface

 Serge Mostowy London School of Hygiene & Tropical Medicine, UK

-Maria Mota Institute of Molecular Medicine, Portugal
+Maria Mota University of Lisbon, Portugal

 Mojgan Naghavi Northwestern University, USA